-- GRE scores: MIIS applicants must submit their GRE scores.
+- GRE scores: GRE is required.
 These must be less than five years old.
 A GRE subject test in science, engineering, computer science, math, etc. is recommended but not required.
 Our Institution Code is 2074; Department Code is 0402.

-- TOEFL scores: Required if English is not your native language.
-No exceptions.
-If you are currently working on or have received a bachelor's and/or a master's degree in the U.S. and your native language is not English, you may submit an expired test score up to five years old.
-TOEFL scores taken before August 20, 2016, will not be accepted.
-(While the TOEFL is preferred, the IELTS or Duolingo tests may also be submitted.)
+If you are currently working on or have received a bachelor's and/or a master's degree in the U.S., you may submit an expired test score up to five years old. (scores from exams taken before Sept.
+1, 2018, will not be accepted.)Additional details about English proficiency requirements are provided on the FAQ page.
 Successful applicants will have a minimum TOEFL score of 100.
 Our Institution Code is 4256; the Department Code is 78.

 - Official transcripts from each university you have attended, regardless of whether you received your degree there.